-An environmental control officer will manage and undertake an initial environmental inspection and one site inspection mid-construction.
+An environmental control officer will manage and undertake monthly environmental inspections for the duration of the construction phase of the project as required.

 The contractors or line management are answerable to the ECO for non-compliance.
-Issues of noncompliance raised by the ECO/EO must be taken up by the project manager, and resolved as per the conditions of his contract.
+Issues of non-compliance raised by the ECO/EO must be taken up by the project manager, and resolved as per the conditions of his contract.